ssmiller25/vropscli/USAGE.md

 Test by running ```vropscli getAdapters``` and verify you are getting current information back.
 Your password will be encoded to prevent easy copying.
 If you need to change the password, rerun the saveCliCred command above.

+*Note:* vROpsCLI assumes you vROps system is fully booting up and the cluster is fully online.
+Undefined behavior will result if using this utility against a system that is not fully started.

 ## 2 - Install/Upgrade Management Packs

 First, you will need to upload the management pack...this may take some time